Julian Bond: Student Nonviolent Coordinating Committee

+Georgia General Assembly

-In addition to his organizing, Bond ran for political office in Georgia.
+In addition to his organizing with SNCC, Bond ran for political office in Georgia.
 In 1965, he was one of 11 African Americans elected to the Georgia House of Representatives.
-They were aided by expansion of the franchise for blacks in the state, who largely supported Democratic Party candidates, after national passage of the Civil Rights Act of 1964 and Voting Rights Act of 1965.
+They were aided by the expansion of the franchise for blacks in the state, who largely supported Democratic Party candidates, after national passage of the Civil Rights Act of 1964 and Voting Rights Act of 1965.
 The latter especially had brought federal oversight to enforce the constitutional rights of blacks to vote.
 As states ended discriminatory practices in voter registration, African Americans regained the ability to vote and entered the political process.

 Although initially undecided about his party affiliation, Bond ultimately ran and was elected as a Democrat, the party of President Lyndon B. Johnson, who had supported civil rights, and signed the Civil Rights Act and Voting Rights Act into law.
 On January 10, 1966, Georgia representatives voted 184–12 not to seat Bond after the election, because he had publicly endorsed SNCC's policy of opposition to United States involvement in the Vietnam War.
 Five of the representatives who did vote to seat Bond were white, including Republican Rodney Cook.
-They disliked his stated sympathy for persons who were "unwilling to respond to a military draft."
+They disliked his stated sympathy for persons who were "unwilling to respond to a military draft".

 Bond took the legislature to court.
 A three-judge panel of the United States District Court for the Northern District of Georgia ruled in a 2–1 decision that the Georgia House had not violated any of Bond's constitutional rights.
 The case reached the Supreme Court of the United States in 1966, which ruled 9–0 in the case of Bond v.
 Floyd (385 U.S. 116) that the Georgia House of Representatives had denied Bond his freedom of speech and was required to seat him.
 From 1967 to 1975, Bond was elected to four terms in the Georgia House, where he organized the Georgia Legislative Black Caucus.

 In January 1967, Bond was among eleven Georgia House members who refused to vote when the legislature elected segregationist Democrat Lester Maddox of Atlanta as governor of Georgia over the Republican Bo Callaway.
 Callaway had led in the 1966 general election by some three thousand votes.
 Under the Georgia Constitution of 1824, the state legislature had to settle the election because neither major party candidate had polled a majority in the general election.
 Former Governor Ellis Arnall polled more than fifty thousand votes as a write-in candidate, a factor which led to the impasse.
 Bond would not support either Maddox or Callaway, although he was ordered to vote by lame duck Lieutenant Governor Peter Zack Geer.

 Throughout his House career, Bond had to deal with repeated redistricting of his district by the state legislature: